Tongtong-Xu-PSL/LIM/README.md

 Some description

-## Introduction
+### 1. Introduction

-This is a linear stochastic muiltidimensional model.
+The time evolution of a climate state $\mathbf{x}$ may often be approximated by the stochastically forced linear dynamical system,

 See Penland 1995 for details.